TOOTHACHE CAUSES, REMEDIES AND RELIEF

 - Floss carefully to remove any food particles wedged between the teeth or along the gum line that could be causing pain.
+Pair standard string floss with an irrigator like The Oral-B Water Flosser which deep cleans and detoxifies* below the gumline to help eliminate plaque bacteria for healthier gums.
 If your child is the one with the toothache, help him or her do a thorough flossing job.

 - Rinse your mouth thoroughly with warm water, then spit it out.
 This may also flush out food particles that could be causing tooth pain.

 - Try an over-the-counter topical pain reliever with benzocaine that you can apply directly to the painful area.
 But don’t put aspirin or other painkillers directly on your gum tissue or in your tooth—it will burn.

 If the root exposure is not severe, try using a special toothpaste formulated for sensitive teeth that contains fluoride and other minerals.
 The extra fluoride and minerals will help to strengthen the exposed root and make it less sensitive.

 The best way to manage root sensitivity and to prevent gum disease is with a consistent oral health care program of twice-daily tooth brushing and daily flossing.
 Try a soft bristle toothbrush like the Oral-B iO Series 9 paired with a Gentle Care Brush Head** to avoid irritating your gums, which can increase the risk of root exposure and sensitivity.

 From Oral-B the #1 dentist-recommended toothbrush brand, worldwide.